AryanK1511/SenecaDevHandbook/CONTRIBUTING.md

 ## Prerequisites

-Before you can start contributing, you need to have [Node](https://nodejs.org/en) installed.
-Node is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+efore you can start contributing, you need to have **[Bun](https://bun.sh/)** installed.
+Bun is a fast, modern JavaScript runtime that we use to manage dependencies and run the development server.

 ## Setting Up the Project Locally